 On April 8th 1922, Michael Collins visited Wexford Town where he made a speech at St. Peter’s Square to a large crowd.
 In this newsreel, we see some disruption caused by the anti-Treaty IRA.
-Train tracks were tampered with and in some cases lines were torn up.
-This was done to stop people from travelling to see Michael Collins and indicates the unrest in the country at the time as a result of the recent political developments.
+Train tracks were tampered with and in some cases lines were destroyed.
+This was done to stop people travelling to see Michael Collins and indicates the unrest in the country at the time as a result of the recent political developments.

-In his speech in Wexford Collins stated “No good can come of a division among ourselves, from civil war, from mutiny…”
+In his speech in Wexford, Collins stated: ‘No good can come of a division among ourselves, from civil war, from mutiny…’